pyeventsourcing/esdbclient/README.md

 this client, but this behavior might be implemented in a future release.

-Please note, all the client methods use an `@autoreconnect` decorator (which calls the `reconnect()` method) and a `@retry` decorator that will retry am operation that fails due to connectivity issues.
-This means, for example, that in case the node preference is for the client to be connected to a leader (which is the default) and, after a clusterleader election, the node to which the client is connected becomes a follow, so that write operations will fail, then the client will automatically reconnect to the new leader and also retry the failed write operations.
+Please note, all the client methods use an `@autoreconnect` decorator (which calls the `reconnect()` method) and a `@retry` decorator that will retry operations that fail due to connectivity issues.
+This means, for example, that when the node preference is for the client to be connected to a leader (which is the default) and when, after a cluster leader election, the node to which the client is connected becomes a follower, so that write operations will begin to fail because the client is no longer connected to a leader, then the client will automatically reconnect to the new leader and also the client will retry the failed write operations.
 The client also will reconnect according to the node preference when there are connectivity issues causing read operations to fail with the current connection.

-Please also note, an event-processing component that uses a catch-up subscription will need to be monitored for errors, and if it fails after receiving some events will need to be restarted from the last saved commit position.
+Please also note, an event-processing component that uses a catch-up subscription will need to be monitored for errors, and, if it fails after the subscription started, it will need to be restarted from the last saved commit position.
 In this case, the client will automatically reconnect to a node in the cluster when the subsequent call to start a catch-up subscription is made.
 You just need to catch the error, read the last saved commit position, and restart the event processing, using the same `ESDBClient` instance, but with a new call to `subscribe_all_events()`.

 ### Close

-The method `close()` can be used to cleanly close the gRPC connection.
+The `close()` method can be used to cleanly close the gRPC connection.

 ```python
 client.close()